Brandon-Rod/Surface/README.md

 ## Struggles
 - It was my first time using MapKit and getting it to work right and efficiently with a view model was chanllenging.
 - It took me hours to create the app icon.
 I created it in Sketch and I only knew how to use the basics.
-I learned hoe to mask objetcs and create complex shapes.
+I learned how to mask objetcs and create complex shapes.